Accessibility Scanner Guide

 • Single Viewport: Select one preset (e.g., Mobile, Tablet, Large Desktop) for a quick, targeted test.

 • All Viewports: Check the "Scan All Standard Viewports" box.
-The scanner will execute the entire scan (crawl, sitemap, or journey) for each standard viewport, providing comprehensive responsive coverage.
+The scanner will execute the entire scan for each standard viewport, providing comprehensive responsive coverage.
 Be aware this multiplies the total scan time.

 • Purpose: To accurately test on specific, real-world devices.